casper-network/docs-archive/dapp/eco-315-erc20docs/logic.md

 Note: internally this uses the  `transfer` function.
 However, if a transfer fails, the `ERC20TransferError` is automatically converted to `ERC20TransferFromError`; to `impl From<ERC20TransferError> for ERC20TransferFromError` implementation in `logic/src/error.rs`.

-Example Implementation of our ERC20 Contract Capabilities
+Example of Complete CasperLabs ERC20
 ---------------------------------------------------------

 This example is a complete implementation of our ERC20 logic including all the methods covered in the previous steps, e.g. balances, allocating allowances, and transferring funds, etc. followed by the associated error logic.